top of page

 When choosing a gun I always start with 1 very important question.

-"What is the PURPOSE of THIS gun?"
+"What is the PRIMARY PURPOSE of THIS gun?"
 Or as the military puts it "Gun choice is mission specific."

 That 1 question then leads to more detailed questions.
 Is THIS gun intended for EDC (Everyday Carry)?
 Or is it for Home Defense?
 How large is the home?
 Urban or Rural area?
 Concealed Carry or Open Carry for required Duty?
 Close Range, or Midrange, or Long Range?
 1 Target or Multiple targets?
 What ammunition capacity might I need to complete my task?
-Is this for human deadly threats, or for hunting deer, or elk, or coyotes, etc.
+Is this for human deadly threats, or for hunting deer, or elk, or coyotes, etc. Camping in moose, bear, etc country?

 The 12 gauge shotgun with a 28 barrel" loaded with 1-ounce deer slugs used for deer hunting wouldn't be my best option for a concealed carry gun.
 Makes sense right!